 With multiple electronic gadgets connected to wires, a room may look shabby.
 One way to hide them is by using a concealing strip or tube.
-Or you can just have a built-in space in your home office where all connecting wires can be easily hidden.
+Or you can just have a built-in space in your work office where all connecting wires can be easily hidden.

 Problem II: Privacy in Home Office

-For getting workspace privacy, consultants suggest the use of folding screens and room dividers in your home office area.
+For getting workspace privacy, consultants suggest the use of folding screens and room dividers in your small modern home office area.
 It helps in carving a temporary space and can help you keep a secret project or work to yourself.